ibm-cloud-docs/cloud-databases/howto-provisioning.md

 More information about this command, in general, is available in the [CLI reference for resource groups](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_resource_service_instance_create).

-In the specific case of creating a {{site.data.keyword.messages-for-rabbitmq}} deployment, set the service name (quote any name with spaces in it).
+For example, if you want to provision a {{site.data.keyword.messages-for-rabbitmq}} deployment, set the service name as the name you want for your deployment.
 Then, set `messages-for-rabbitmq` as the service ID.
 Enter `standard` for the service plan ID and `us-south` (or your region) for the region.

 ```
 ibmcloud resource service-instance-create my-example-queue messages-for-rabbitmq standard us-south